OHDSI/TheBookOfOhdsi/DataQuality.Rmd

 ## Introduction

-Kahn et al. define data quality as consisting of three components: (1) conformance (do data values adhere to do specified standard and formats?; subtypes: value, relational and computational conformance);  (2) completeness (are data values present?); and (3) plausibility (are data values believable?; subtypes uniqueness, atemporal; temporal) [@kahn_harmonized_2016]
+Kahn et al. define data quality as consisting of three components: (1) conformance (do data values adhere to do specified standard and formats?; subtypes: value, relational and computational conformance);  (2) completeness (are data values present?); and (3) plausibility (are data values believable?; subtypes uniqueness, atemporal; temporal) [@kahn_harmonized_2016] \index{data quality} \index{data quality!conformance} \index{data quality!completeness} \index{data quality!plausibility}

 Kahn additionaly defines two contexts: verification and validation.
 Verification focuses on model and data constraints and does not rely on external reference.
-Validation focuses on data expectations that are derived from comparison to a relative gold standard and uses external knowledge.
+Validation focuses on data expectations that are derived from comparison to a relative gold standard and uses external knowledge. \index{data quality!verification} \index{data quality!validation}

 Table below shows examples of the above defined data quality (DQ) constructs.